Azure/azure-rest-api-specs/specification/containerservice/resource-manager/readme.java.md

+## Java

-These settings apply only when `--java` is specified on the command line.
+These settings apply only when `--java` is specified on the command line and `--tag=profile-hybrid-2020-09-01` is not specified.
 Please also specify `--azure-libraries-for-java-folder=<path to the root directory of your azure-libraries-for-java clone>`.

 ``` yaml $(java)